CovertRob/LS-Backend-Core/py101_notes.md

 - F: (Fatal) for errors which prevented further processing

 - Use a .pylintrc file for configurations to modify how strict it is on grading.
 Create this in your project directory

+# Refactoring calcualtor program

+- Use helper functions to wrap up repetetive code
+- Use try and except statement and a while loop to evaluate if something is true to validate waht the user inputs